Dr. Casey Lewis

 Present | I recently served as the Senior Pastor of Eastridge Baptist Church in Red Oak, TX.
 You can learn more about the church and its ministries by visiting their website Eastridgebc.com.

-As a student, I attended church on a regular basis and a Christian school.
+When I was in high school, I attended church on a regular basis and a Christian school.
 Because of my familiarity with the Bible through church and school, I mistakenly thought I was a Christian.
-However, at 16, after reflecting on my life, and having multiple conversations with friends and my youth pastor, I came to understand that I was a sinner, who was in need of a Savior.
+However, at the age of sixteen, after reflecting on the way I was living, and having multiple conversations with friends and my youth pastor, I came to understand that knowledge of God was not the same as being a follower of Him.
+I was a sinner, who was in need of a Savior.
 Rather than worshipping and glorifying God, I was actually living in opposition to Him.
-Looking back, I realize that God by His grace had been working in my life to reveal Himself to me all along.
+Looking back, I realize God, by His grace, had been working in my life to reveal Himself to me all along.
 It was at this time that God drew me to Himself, and I made Him both the Lord and Savior of my life.
 After that, I made a public profession of faith through believer’s baptism.
-Since this time I have been growing in my relationship with Christ; ever seeking to exalt and glorify Him rather than myself.
-I now faithfully seek His face daily through prayer and Bible study.

 CALL TO THE MINISTRY

 My call to ministry was a process that unfolded over the course of several years.
 Starting with an opportunity to teach a weekly Bible study and Sunday school class.
 While teaching these classes, and ministering to those who attended, God ignited a spark in me for ministry and a love for teaching others God’s Word.
 Gradually, I came to realize God was calling me into full-time ministry through my new found passion for teaching.